BMaser/BMaser/README.md

 3. Effect of media compression on texture classification.

 I got good experience using modern Machine Learning methods, and classical computer vision approaches to solve challenging problems in computer vision.
 Also, I gained good confidence in using Python, Keras 2.X, Tensorflow 2, OpenCV-python, Scikit-learn, Scikit-image.
 Apart from skills and knowledge, I am cordially enthusiastic to devote my professional career where I can be involved in solutions that combine modern machine learning approaches with Computer Vision systems.

+I am always open to work on a new research topic.
+If you know python and also familiar with computer vision please email me.

 <p> <a href="https://bmaser.github.io/" ><b> Homepage  </b></a>